Understanding Parametric Knowledge Injection in Retrieval-Augmented Generation: Preliminary

-\heading{Document Parameterization} PRAG encodes each document $d_i$ into a parametric representation $\Delta \theta_i$ by training a LoRA module~\cite{hu2022lora} on document-specific data.
+\heading{Document Parameterization of P-RAG} P-RAG encodes each document $d_i$ into a parametric representation $\Delta \theta_i$ (implemented as a LoRA module) via gradient-based optimization.
 However, as noted in prior work~\cite{allen2023physics}, training solely on raw document text via next-token prediction often fails to internalize factual knowledge effectively.
-To address this, PRAG adopts a data augmentation strategy that enriches the learning signal by generating question–answer (QA) pairs grounded in $d_i$, and constructs training sequences in the form of document–question–answer triples.
+To address this, P-RAG adopts a data augmentation strategy to enrich the learning signal.